bids-standard/bids-specification/src/02-common-principles.md

 have built-in support for JSON syntax highlighting that aids manual creation of such files.
 An online editor for JSON with built-in validation is available at:
 [http://jsoneditoronline.org](http://jsoneditoronline.org).
+It is RECOMMENDED that keys in a JSON file are written in [CamelCase](https://en.wikipedia.org/wiki/Camel_case) with the first letter in upper case (e.g., `SamplingFrequency`, not `samplingFrequency`).

 Example: